 Study after study confirms that nearly everyone will face at least a temporary disability sometime during their lifetime.
-More specifically, one in three Americans will face at least a 90-day disability before reaching age 65 and, as the following graph depicts, depending upon their ages, up to 44% of Americans will face a disability of 2.4 to 4.7 years.
+More specifically, one in three Americans will face at least a 90-day disability before reaching age 65 and, as the following graph depicts, depending upon their ages, up to 44% of Americans will face a disability of up to 4.7 years.
 On the whole, Americans are up to 3.5 times more likely to become disabled than die in any given year.

-Many Americans Will Face a Long-Term Disability
+Many Clients Will Face a Long-Term Disability

-Unfortunately, for many of us the disability will not be short-lived.
+Unfortunately, for many of our clients the disability will not be short-lived.
 According to the 2000 National Home and Hospice Care Survey, conducted by the Centers for Disease Control's National Center for Health Statistics, over 1.3 million Americans received long-term home health care services during 2000 (the most recent year this information is available).
 Three-fourths of these patients received skilled care, the highest level of in-home care, and 51% percent needed help with at least one "activity of daily living" (such as eating, bathing, getting dressed, or the kind of care needed for a severe cognitive impairment like Alzheimer's disease).

 The average length of service was 312 days, and 70% of in-home patients were 65 years of age or older.
 Patient age is particularly important as more Americans live past age 65.
 The U.S. Department of Health and Human Services Administration on Aging tells us that Americans over 65 are increasing at an impressive rate: